 This group is well known for its representatives Wizard of Oz, Concierge, and Piecemeal.
 Those are the types of MVPs that you will meet in basically every blog and text related to this topic.

 A Wizard of Oz MVP is also known as the Flintstone MVP, which I find quite convenient.
 Therefore, I will use the famous Fred’s Footmobile for further explanation of this MVP type.

 You remember how it works, right?

 Cars in The Flintstones are large wooden structures that burn no fuel.
-They are powered by people who run while inside them.
+They are powered by people who run while inside of them.

 That’s the basic principle behind the Wizard Of Oz MVP: creating the picture of a fully functional product, but behind the scenes, using manpower to deliver the finished solution.

 With the Wizard of Oz, you will be the one to carry out the product functions manually, while the user believes that it is a real working product.
 Just like Nick Swinmurn did with Zappos.

 Okay, nowadays it is evident that people are buying shoes online.
 But in 1999, when Swinmurn wanted to build an online retail store, the assumption that people would use it was pretty risky.
 It needed some testing.